Frequently asked questions about The Mom of an Addict, Inc.

 Are you a 12-step meeting group?

 We do not study the 12 steps.
-This group is an additional offering to complement any other meeting(s) you may attend and to help connect you with other parents who are on the same journey.
+This group is an additional offering to complement any other meeting(s) you may attend and to help connect you with other parents who are on their recovery journey.

 Do I have to get a sponsor?